Places To Visit In Pokhara

 Places To Visit in Pokhara

-Shanti Stupa in Pokhara also called as Peace Pagoda is a stunning monument located on the Anadu Hill overlooking the mesmerising Phewa Lake with the charming Annapurna Mountain range in the backdrop.
-It is a popular tourist attraction and a striking landmark or a pleasant pit stop for the intrepid climbers.
-The surroundings have several trekking trails to cross to Phewa Lake and explore the Himalayas.
-One can either cycle through one of the tracks that lead to the top of the hill, take the road to the Stupa or enjoy a drive through the scenic location.
-The picturesque beauty is quite captivating, and the tranquil vibe of the monument is worth a visit for those seeking it.
+Shanti Stupa in Pokhara, also called Peace Pagoda, is a stunning monument located on the Anadu Hill overlooking the mesmerizing Phewa Lake with the charming Annapurna Mountain range in the backdrop.
+One can either cycle through one of the tracks that lead to the top of the hill, take the road to the Stupa, or enjoy a drive through the scenic location.

 5 km